pingcap/blog/insert-into-tidb-hackathon-2019-values-hack-fun-tidb-ecosystem.md

 ![TiDB Hackathon 2019 swag](media/tidb-hackathon-2019-swag.png)
 <div class="caption-center"> TiDB Hackathon 2019 swag </div>

-To accelerate participants’ performance, we had mentors standing by field questions and provide inspiration.
+To accelerate participants' performance, we had mentors standing by field questions and provide inspiration.
 What a great way to share technical knowledge!

 ![A mentor sharing technical knowledge](media/a-mentor-sharing-technical-knowledge.png)
 <div class="caption-center"> A mentor sharing technical knowledge </div>

-## What’s next
+## What's next

 Stay tuned to this blog, because our winning teams are going to share more details of their excellent project.
-If you’re interested in one of the projects, you’re warmly welcomed to join in our open-source community.
+If you're interested in one of the projects, you're warmly welcomed to join in our open-source community.
 [Slack](https://pingcap.com/tidbslack) channel is always open for you to contact our engineers.
 Want to contribute your ideas to the next Hackathon?
 Feel free to shoot a DM to our [Twitter](https://twitter.com/PingCAP).

 See you next year!